johnstonskj/rust-asdi/book/src/introduction/introduction.md

 **Chapter 1**, provides a brief simple description of Datalog by example.

-**Chapter 2** will provide an overview of Datalog itself from both an abstract point of view as well as a tour of the concrete syntax used as the textual representation.
+**Chapter 2** will provide a more detailed overview of Datalog itself from both an abstract point of view, and a tour of the concrete syntax used as the textual representation.

 **Chapter 3** will provide a guide to the crate API in a more scenario-based fashion and relies on the